-To summarize, the company is now targeting double-digit annual percentage growth in sales, while concurrently expanding gross margins and net earnings.
+To summarize, the company is now targeting double-digit annual percentage growth in sales.
+While Q2 results compared very favorably to past results, management believes both gross margins and net earnings have further room for improvement.
 Sustainable growth and consistent profitability are core goals for Microbix.
 Those objectives should be attainable based on increasing demand for antigens, implementation of innovative antigen production methods, the launch of new QAPs product lines and successful partnering of Kinlytic.
 It is intended for success with such initiatives to drive share price appreciation.